Friday, July 30, 2010

 12. The 'Ask For Quotation' clients.
 Usually in any large company/agency, finance department will require 3 quotation from vendors (us).
 Usually they just ask for quotation to be submitted to them, but the project had never been awarded.
 I encourage those who ask for quotation, we charge them RM100 because costing require research & time to do it.
 We're not Xerox copy machine who can produce according to your demand.

 13. Malaysian clients love the idea of putting entertainment element in their work 'to sell'.
 They think young/teen people would love it but eventually, us, adult who have profession are the actual one who will buy their product.
-Take MyEG for example.
-Such horrifying musical TVC, using other else's music composition when local people can produce a greater TVC score. but at the end, that target audience, the one who uses MyEG services are age 25 above, adults like us.
-Those teens still live with their parents or funded by their rich parents. :)

 1. Government DO give out grants and funding for creative entrepreneurs.
 MOSTI and along other government agencies give out creative grant each year.
 But most Malaysian don't bother and ALWAYS blame government for not doing enough.
 Actually, it is us who are not doing enough to improve ourselves because we don't want to take responsible and always have someone to blame.